 1. Trim the List

 Rather than buying gifts for every single one of your siblings, in-laws, friends, and co-workers, try adopting a Secret Santa gift exchange instead.
 Names get put into a hat and the name you pick is the only person you buy a gift for.
 This not only helps cut down stress and excess around the holiday season by addressing the sheer volume of the gifts needed to be purchased, but buying one gift instead of 12 also means that you can devote more time, thought, and money into finding something perfect, rather than just stuffing your shopping bags with whatever you can find, just to check off another name on your to-buy list.

 Take a lesson from the green guy himself: “Then the Grinch thought of something he hadn’t before!
 What if Christmas, he thought, doesn’t come from a store.
 What if Christmas … perhaps … means a little bit more!”
 He’s right, you know.
 Christmas doesn’t have to come from a store, and that can hold true even if you do still want to give something to your loved ones.

 Think beyond the toy catalog or the jewelry box and give an experience rather than a physical thing.
 For the children in your life, consider passes to museums or science centers, movie tickets, or contributing toward the cost of extracurricular classes or sports activities.

-Similarly, the adults in your life might like a spa service, a pass to go climbing, or tickets to a concert or exhibit that interests them.
+Similarly, the adults in your life might like a spa service, a pass to go climbing, cooking classes, or tickets to a concert or exhibit that interests them.
 Depending on your budget, you could also coordinate a small trip or visit from a much beloved (and missed) friend or family member.
 So much better than jewelry!